-Your Maine coon cat will want to observe everything you are up to, even if he isn't demanding your attention.
-Keep this smart cat occupied with interactive toys, playing fetch, and chasing a laser pointer.
+Your Maine coon cat will want to observe everything you are up to, even if he is not demanding your attention.
+Keep this smart cat occupied with interactive toys.
+You can train this cat to play fetch and chase a laser pointer.
 They are a little less likely to be climbers.

 Common Health Problems